-You need to read this appendix if you want cabling information for your Terminal Server product.
+You need to read to read this appendix if you want cabling information for your Terminal Server this chapter if you product. want to...

 This appendix provides cabling and connector information about the Black Box Terminal Server including serial ports and cables for various applications.